Eisenhower Matrix for Decision Anxiety

 DO FIRST

-• Choose a response to an urgent problem with significant consequences
+• Choose response to urgent problem with real consequences

-• Decide on a course of action to prevent an imminent negative outcome
+• Decide on action to prevent imminent negative outcome

 PLAN THIS WEEK

-• Schedule 1 hour to research a major life decision
+• Schedule dedicated time to research major life decision

-• Write down the pros and cons for a single, important choice
+• Write pros and cons for single important decision

 DELEGATE

-• Decide on minor aesthetic choices for a non-critical project
+• Make minor aesthetic choice for non-critical project

-• Choose a restaurant for a casual meal next month
+• Choose restaurant for casual meal next week

-• Select a new app for a non-critical, easily reversible function
+• Select app or tool for non-critical function

 SKIP IF NEEDED

-• Seeking a tenth opinion for a simple, low-stakes choice
+• Seeking tenth opinion for simple low-stakes choice

 That's a lot to remember!